 For L, I have some dishes to select from like Lal Bhoplyachi Upvas Kheer, Laadva, Lonavala Chikki.
-I was very keen on the Chikki, however, the recipe was same as how I make and also I was in a mood to increase my Halwa series.
+I was very keen on the Chikki, however, the recipe was the same as how I make, and also I was in a mood to increase my Halwa series.
 When I started the series, I was keen on making it 101 Halwas.
 I have 21 Halwa Recipes on SYL and 25 Halwa Recipes in C4AS.
 So a long way to go to hit the century.
-Still the idea pushed me towards this recipe.
+Still, the idea pushed me towards this recipe.

 Pumpkin Halwa tastes just like Carrot Halwa.
-I didn’t find any difference, in fact, I simply loved it so much that even though I wanted to keep away from eating it, I managed to eat most part of it.
-Both Hubby Dear and Konda loved it too and among three of us, we managed to complete it.
+I didn't find any difference, in fact, I simply loved it so much that even though I wanted to keep away from eating it, I managed to eat most part of it.
+Both Hubby Dear and Konda loved it too and among the three of us, we managed to complete it.
 In fact, Konda wanted me to make it again.

 When it comes to coming vegetables, there are certain vegetables that are not so frequently included in my list.
 Pumpkin is one of them.
 I hardly know what to make, though Amma makes all sorts of gojjus with it.
 The fact is Hubby dear is not very fond of the gojjus, as it tends to be on the sweeter side.
 The other pumpkin dish I made was the Bhopalyache Gharge for ICC.
 Again that was a dish that has a good shelf life.

 So, on the whole, this halwa was one sinful dessert I won't mind making again!

 Check out the Blogging Marathon page for the other Blogging Marathoners doing BM# 63